Distribution of Literature Policy

 1. Registered student organizations, individual students, campus departments, outside non-profit groups or agencies, and individuals sponsored by a Harper College organization or department may distribute literature in the indoor locations designated in III.B.2., as described below.
 Materials may not be distributed in offices, laboratories, classrooms, or other non-designated locations except as part of official College functions, and shall not be distributed in a manner that would cause disruption to the regular activities of the College.

 a.
 The space is available only upon advance request, which shall be obtained by filing a reservation form with the Center for Student Involvement, Building A 336, 847.925.6242.
-The Associate Dean of Student Affairs or designee will review the requests and then place reservations for approved requests through Conference and Event Services.
+The Associate Dean of Students or designee will review the requests and then place reservations for approved requests through Conference and Event Services.

 b.
 Space shall be allocated on a first-come, first-served basis, provided that:

 - In Building J, College representatives (both of Harper and of four-year institutions) will have priority.